KSkert/OntheFly/README.md

 - Portable sessions: exported sessions include the final model and can be re-imported to run tests, reports, or further training.

 **Training backend**
-- Mirrors training in OnTheFly’s backend for any `torch.nn.Module` (including custom ones) and standard `DataLoader`s.
+- OnTheFly owns training process for any `torch.nn.Module` (including custom ones) and standard `DataLoader`s.
-- Deterministic distributed runs, with a surfaced determinism “health check” for monitoring.
+- Actions like pauses, forks, resumes, and loaded sessions are deterministic, with a surfaced determinism “health check” for monitoring.
+- Supports Automatically Mixed Precision (AMP) training.
 - Seamless continuation of training after tests, whether they were triggered automatically or manually.

 ---